domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 <p class="meta">04 Jan 2018 - Berkeley, CA</p>

+Devil in the White City by by Erik Larson
 Factory Girls: From Village to City in a Changing China by Leslie T. Chang
 The Gate of Heavenly Peace by Jonathan Spence
 House of Leaves by Mark Z. Danielewski